-Midland Bible Church’s vision as “a family of faith lived out in the world” was hampered by old, inefficient and inflexible facilities.
+The vision of Midland Bible Church in Midland, Texas, as “a family of faith lived out in the world” was hampered by old, inefficient and inflexible facilities.
 At a key moment, the church’s leadership realized that the only way to remain relevant and effective in ministry in the future was to make a bold move – to move to a new location and create a new campus aligned with its vision.

 To partner with them in this pivotal event, the church chose The Beck Group to design and construct its new campus.
 The Beck Group team first used a collaborative team and experiential design process to lead the church in identifying its strategic mission and values and in creating a design concept that reflected those unique characteristics.